eagletrt/handcart-sw/docs/main.md

 - RED_LED = GPIO 12 #31
 - GREEN_LED = GPIO 13 #33
 - BLUE_LED = GPIO 16 #36

-Some cables has been routed from the back of the pcb to a weipu 6 pin female connector.
+Some cables has been routed from the back of the pcb to a weipu 6 pin female cable-to-cable connector.
 Then, the male connector is connected to the TSAL.
 The pin assignment is:

 -   1 - GND
 -   2 - 12V
 -   3 - Red signal
 -   4 - Green signal